 - SR-22 Car Insurance Policy $500 per year for 3 years: $1,500

 - Car Insurance Increases up to $3,000 per year for 3 years: $9,000

 Grand Total: $18,335 (with car insurance) or $7,835 (without car insurance)

 What Happens After You are Charged with a Second Offense DUI?

 Because each case is different, there is no right answer to what will happen in your situation.
 The outcome depends on the circumstances of your arrest and your defense strategy.
 While you will face jail time, you will not necessarily be ordered to go to jail.
-The best way to get accurate advice about your case and reduce your damages in court is to give the Law Offices of David Michael Cantor a call to get a Free DUI Case Review.
+The best way to get accurate advice about your case and reduce your damages in court is to give DM Cantor a call to get a Free DUI Case Review.

 Call 602-307-0808 now to schedule a free consultation.
-You can also send us an email using our secure and confidential contact form.
-Click the following link to review our DUI Case Victories.
+You can also send us a message using our secure and confidential contact form.